GLOBAL MARKETS-Asia stocks eke out gains on China hopes, oil eases

 By Vikram Subhedar

-HONG KONG, Jan 3 (Reuters) - Most Asian stock markets edged higher on Thursday on hopes of a steady economic revival in China, although oil gave back part of the previous session’s strong gains as investors took some money off the table and braced for more U.S. budget battles.
+HONG KONG, Jan 3 (Reuters) - Most Asian stock markets edged higher on Thursday on hopes of a steady economic revival in China although oil gave back some of the previous session’s strong gains as investors took some money off the table and braced for more U.S. budget battles.

-The MSCI Asia Pacific ex-Japan index of stocks rose 0.2 percent following Wednesday’s 2 percent jump on relief that U.S. politicians had averted the “fiscal cliff”.
+The MSCI Asia Pacific ex-Japan index of stocks was up 0.3 percent following Wednesday’s 2 percent jump on relief that U.S. politicians had averted the “fiscal cliff”.
+Japan’s Nikkei 225 rose 0.7 percent.

-“Investors seem to have accepted that reforms are underway but they’re going to happen at a slower pace.”
+“Investors seem to have accepted that reforms are underway but they’re going to happen at a slower pace,” said Keilland.

+Onshore Chinese markets will resume trading in the new year on Friday.

-Australian stocks rose 0.7 percent to their highest in more than 19 months, with mining giants Rio Tinto up 2.4 percent and BHP Billiton up 0.8 percent, among the top gainers on the benchmark S&P ASX/200 index.
+Australian stocks rose for a second straight day and were up 0.6 percent at a 19-month high, with mining giants Rio Tinto up 2 percent and BHP Billiton up 0.5 percent, among the top boosts on the benchmark index.

-South Korea’s Kospi underperformed the region, falling 0.4 percent as automakers and other exporters slumped on a stronger Korean won, which hit a 16-month high against the dollar overnight.
+But South Korea’s Kospi underperformed the region, falling 0.4 percent as automakers and exporters slumped on a stronger Korean won, which hit a 16-month high against the dollar overnight.

 In other currency markets, the Japanese yen bounced after hitting a 29-month low versus the dollar earlier in the day but analysts warned that any strength is likely to be short-lived.